Over the past 2 years I have run a series of design thinking workshops at a London secondary school.

-Here is a case study on my experience of working through the design process with groups of teenagers.
+Here is a case study on my experience of working through the design process with teenagers.

 What problem does it solve?